biostochastics/CodeConCat/README.md

 - **100MB hash limit**: Security hashing limited to prevent memory issues
 - **Configurable**: Limits can be adjusted in configuration

-The system provides detailed logging when files are skipped due to size constraints.
+The system provides detailed logging when filAes are skipped due to size constraints.

 ### Shell Completion